 How to Fly the American Flag

-With Memorial Day approaching, we thought it might be a good time to take a look at the rules for respectfully displaying the American flag.
+This Memorial Day, we thought it might be a good time to take a look at the rules for respectfully displaying the American flag.
 Let’s dig into the United States Flag Code.

 When did these rules fall into place?